Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 Image Dimensions

 Ensure that your store doesn’t have unnecessarily big images.
-You can manually resize images or you can use a plugin such as Imsanity to automatically resize them.
+You can manually resize images or use a plugin such as Imsanity to resize them automatically.

 Image Compression

-Although it is possible to manually compress images (via Photoshop), it is extremely tedious.
-My findings are similar to those of Matt Cromwell after trying many extensions to optimize images.
+Although it is possible to compress images manually (via Photoshop), it is extremely tedious.
+After trying many extensions to optimize images, my findings are similar to those of Matt Cromwell.

-Aside from offering the best WooCommerce performance, Compress JPEG & PNG images plugin is easy to set up.
-A simple API key is all you need to get the plugin installed on your store.
+Aside from offering the best WooCommerce performance, the Compress JPEG & PNG images plugin is easy to set up.
+A simple API key is all you need to install the plugin on your store.

-Until 100 images are uploaded per month, the extension is free.
+The extension is free until 100 images are uploaded per month.
 Most WooCommerce shops should find this sufficient.

 Image Formats

-A store’s page load speed can be significantly improved by choosing the right image format.
+A store’s page load speed can be significantly improved by choosing the correct image format.
 Choose any of the following accordingly.

 • JPG